Shaping a Better Child Protection System

 Prohibition on publication of out-of-home care (OOHC) status

-Section 105 of the Children and Young Persons (Care and Protection) Act 1998 prohibits the publication or broadcasting of the name of a child or young person involved in proceedings in the Children’s Court or subject to a report to Family and Community Services (FACS) in any form accessible by people in NSW at any time before, during or after the proceedings.
+Section 105 of the Children and Young Persons (Care and Protection) Act 1998 prohibits the publication or broadcasting of the name of a child or young person involved in proceedings in the Children’s Court or subject to a report to Department of Communities and Justice (DCJ) in any form accessible by people in NSW at any time before, during or after the proceedings.

 This prohibition applies to the publication or broadcast of the child or young person’s name or any identifying information until the child or young person turns 25 years of age or dies.